 Best Slicing Tomatoes Ever!

 Here on the creek, few people grow Mister Stripey tomatoes from seed.
 That is because all the local nurseries know, this is the community favorite.
 Yellow with pink to red stripes, this tomato is sunset on a plate.
 Indeed, I call them “dinner plate” tomatoes, producing ‘maters so big they hang over the edges of even the largest hungry man sandwich.
 There is lightness about Mister Stripey, I really love.
-This will sound crazy, but Chef Rick in Frankfort serves these tomatoes on hamburgers with crunchy peanut butter.
+This will sound crazy, but chef Rick of White Light Diner in Frankfort serves these tomatoes on hamburgers with crunchy peanut butter.
 I love that!
 Mister Stripey takes about 80 days to mature, and will keep on coming right up until frost.

 Fried Green Tomatoes

 White Wonders never turn red; they will take on a yellow tinge when fully ripened.
 The flesh is firm, and the seed cavity is very small making them perfect for frying.
 The flavor is sweet, which pairs well with a corn meal coating crisped in bacon drippings.
-It was Chef Sean Brock who first turned me on these babies; and I love him for it.
+It was chef Sean Brock turned me on these babies; and I love him for it.
 Plant plenty of these, you can slice them and freeze them for frying even in the depths of winter.
 These make an especially bushy plant, and take about 90 days to maturity.